awsdocs/aws-transit-gateway-guide/doc_source/tgw-vpn-attachments.md

-# Transit Gateway VPN Attachments<a name="tgw-vpn-attachments"></a>
+# Transit gateway VPN attachments<a name="tgw-vpn-attachments"></a>

 To attach a VPN connection to your transit gateway, you must specify the customer gateway\.
-For more information about the requirements for a customer gateway, see [Requirements for Your Customer Gateway](https://docs.aws.amazon.com/vpc/latest/adminguide/Introduction.html#CGRequirements) in the *AWS Site\-to\-Site VPN Network Administrator Guide*\.
+For more information about the requirements for a customer gateway device, see [Requirements for your customer gateway device](https://docs.aws.amazon.com/vpn/latest/s2svpn/your-cgw.html#CGRequirements) in the *AWS Site\-to\-Site VPN User Guide*\.

 For static VPNs, add the static routes to the transit gateway route table\.

-## Create a Transit Gateway Attachment to a VPN<a name="create-vpn-attachment"></a>
+## Create a transit gateway attachment to a VPN<a name="create-vpn-attachment"></a>

 **To create a VPN attachment using the console**